rjohnsen/threathunting-book/content/basics/definition.md

 ### Types

 Traditionally hunts have been differentiated into two types of hunts; structured and unstructured.
-Defendable has extended this traditional model with a third definition, consisting of a mixture of both types.
+I have extended this traditional model with a third definition, consisting of a mixture of both types.
 Further definitions of the three types are as follows:

 | Type  | Key points |
 | ----- | ---------- |